 Let’s start with a little exercise.
 Step into your home recording studio, shut the door, and clap your hands.
 Do you hear an echo?
 If so, you need to figure out a way to reduce—or, ideally, eliminate—that sound immediately.

 Play back one of your audition demos.
 Can you hear your Bs and Ps popping?
 Are your eSSeS over pronounced?
 If this is the case, then we urge you to get a pop filter.
 Pop filters, also known as pop shields or pop screens, reduce the popping sounds that are picked up by fast-moving air against the microphone.
+Even if you aren’t catching any plosives (those Ps and Bs we just read about), a pop filter is a solid investment that no voice actor should go without.

 While voice acting is a creative field that certainly invites artistic perspectives and approaches, not unlike any other sector of the entertainment business, the quality of your delivery will, inescapably, be impacted by the physical specs of the room in which you’re recording (note: Here’s how to assess your recording space).
-The tonal quality of your home recording studio should be as refined as you can get it
+The tonal quality of your home recording studio should be as refined as you can get it.

-As voice talent looking to catapult your career to a professional dimension, you may harbor the misconception that you’ll need to invest a fortune into constructing a state-of-the-art home recording studio bursting with extravagant gear and walls that are expertly soundproofed.
+As voice talent looking to catapult your career to a professional level, you may have the misconception that you’ll need to invest a fortune into constructing a state-of-the-art home recording studio bursting with extravagant gear and walls that are expertly soundproofed.
 But this is not the case.
 What you should set out to do, however, is treat or soundproof your room in order to better constrain the echoes, slaps, and booms that may resonate throughout your room and detract from your recording.

 Even though you may stand in your home recording studio and feel engulfed in silence, your mic will pick up plenty of white noise that the human ear isn’t able to detect.
 White noise decreases the quality of the recording’s audio, and is often impossible to edit out at the post-production stage.
 Particularly with the high-quality microphone you will be using, everything from the hum of your ceiling fan to the sound of traffic five floors down could show up uninvited on the recording that you play back afterward.